K3MSB

 Dave Germeyer W3BJG informs me that the ARC-5 (Naval version of these radios) were used on the WV-2 Lockheed Constellations that he crewed.
 The WV-2 Airborne Early Warning aircraft is the Naval variant of the Air Force EC-121 Warning Star and entered service in 1954.

-My introduction to using Command Sets was in the middle of 2012 when I acquired a a US Army Signal Corp BC-454-B receiver and a Navy T-19 transmitter, both covering the 80M band.
+My introduction to using Command Sets was in the middle of 2012 when I acquired a US Army Signal Corp SCR-274N BC-454-B receiver and a Navy AN/ARC-5 T-19 transmitter, both covering the 80M band.
 After working on the radios and building the required power supplies, I got the pair on the air for Straight Key Night at the end of 2012.
 Here's my first setup:

 My very first QSO using Command Sets was with my good friend Ken N3CU at 0057Z on 31 Dec 2012.